New Construction and Renovations at EPA

 - Lease Acquisition

-- Guiding Principles for Sustainable New Construction and Major Renovations
+- Guiding Principles for Sustainable New Construction and Modernization

 - Third-party High Performance Building Certifications such as ENERGY STAR® and LEED®

 EPA uses GreenCheck to ensure projects comply with federal sustainability requirements and Agency green building goals.
-The GreenCheck process is used to evaluate all construction, renovation, alteration, repair and leasing projects.
+The GreenCheck process is used to evaluate all construction, renovation, alteration, and repair projects.
 Learn more about EPA’s GreenCheck process.

 The EPA Facilities Manual is composed of four distinct, yet complementary, resources for planning and managing EPA facilities.
 These four volumes are used to determine design intent, requirements and the ongoing evaluation of EPA facilities: